belguinan/computer-science-ai-data/README.md

 # Computer Science, AI, and Data Science — Research Methodology

-Welcome to the official repository for **Computer Science, Artificial Intelligence, and Data Science** methodologies, hosted by the [Research-Methodology-Hub](https://github.com/Research-Methodology-Hub).
+Welcome to the repository for **Computer Science, Artificial Intelligence, and Data Science** methodologies, hosted by the [Research-Methodology-Hub](https://github.com/Research-Methodology-Hub).

 This repository aims to provide standardized guidelines, frameworks, and templates to improve reproducibility, rigor, and structure in computing and data-driven research.